gpoguy/GetVulnerableGPO/README.md

 # GetVulnerableGPO
-PowerShell script to find 'vulnerable' security-related GPOs that should be hardended Requires GPMC & SDM Software GPMC PowerShell Module: https://s3.amazonaws.com/sdmsoftware.com/dl/SDM-GPMC-Module2.0Setup.zip
+PowerShell script to find 'vulnerable' security-related GPOs that should be hardened (for more background, see the GPO discoverability section of this blog: https://sdmsoftware.com/group-policy-blog/security-related/security-fun-bloodhound-ms16-072-gpo-discoverability/)
+Requires GPMC & SDM Software GPMC PowerShell Module: https://s3.amazonaws.com/sdmsoftware.com/dl/SDM-GPMC-Module2.0Setup.zip